scmacdon/aws-doc-sdk-examples/javav2/usecases/creating_neptune_lambda/README.md

 + A Java IDE.
 (For this tutorial, the IntelliJ IDE is used.)
 + Java 21 JDK.
 + Maven 3.6 or higher.
-+ An S3 bucket used to drploy the Lambda JAR file.

 ### Important